bsh75/Notes/Ideas.md

 Dashboard showing long term trends in fitness data from watch
 Habit tracker and

+> Philosophy *(open)*:
+Have book rankings with an object for each book containing type, rating, comments
+Maybe have a form for any user to add a new book reccomendation (goes into new list?)

 ## Bike Builder
 Interactive bike building eccommerce website for highly customisable commuter bikes